DinanII/garageopener/README.md

 ### Design - Figma

-The [design](https://www.figma.com/design/FBjy99LdXoHJWKaXGW4gwg/Lyfter-garage-opener?node-id=815-75&t=RBHDnnBim8XXls5Q-0) is available on Figma.
+The [design](https://www.figma.com/design/FBjy99LdXoHJWKaXGW4gwg/Lyfter-garage-opener?node-id=815-75&t=RBHDnnBim8XXls5Q-0) is available on Figma (be aware: It is password protected).

 ## Setup instructions